Nardianian/Euclidean_Melo-Rhythm_Maker/README.md

-I'm on Windows 11 Home and using now Juce 8.0.12 (starting with 8.0.10 and after 8.0.11) and Visual Studio 2026 Insiders.
-I'm working on a Juce project for plugins and standalone for Windows x64.
+Work in Progress, at this moment not finished, doesn't work, doesn't compile (read the latest build errors below).

+Work on Windows 11 Home using Juce 8.0.12 (starting with 8.0.10 and after 8.0.11) and Visual Studio 2026 Insiders (starting with Visual Studio Community Edition 2022 v17), project for plugins and standalone for Windows x64.
 The project involves programming a MIDI generator for 6 independent Euclidean rhythms with the following features:

 A) Generation of 6 independent rhythms, in the form of 6 separate MIDI streams but linked to a global clock.